silabs-EricZhao/How-to-improve-the-power-consumption-of-LDC-on-BDR4261A/README.md

 The **Flex SDK** provides the **Long Preamble Duty Cycle** example application which is widely used by lots of customers in different industry scenarios like Smart Meter, Smart Medica, etc. In most of the use cases, the product is working in duty cycle mode(more details please refer to this [KBA](https://community.silabs.com/s/article/low-duty-cycle-mode?language=en_US)) with DSSS long-range PHY to save power energy and in the meanwhile to reach a long communication distance.
 As the device is always powered by a battery, we expect to reduce the average power consumption of the device as much as possible.

 This article introduces a way to optimize the average power consumption of the Long Preamble Duty Cycle example application with the DSSS long-range PHY and provides a step-by-step guide to verify the solution on the BRD4261A radio board.
 The test result demonstrates the average power consumption decreases a lot after applying the optimized radio configuration.
 ## Hardware Required
-  - BDR4261A (EFR32FG14P233F256GM48)
-  -  One BRD4261A (EFR32FG14P233F256GM48)
+  - One Radio Board: BRD4261A(EFR32FG14P233F256GM48)
-  - Signal generator: E4432B
+  - Signal Generator: E4432B
-  - Spectrum analyzer: MS2692A
+  - Spectrum Analyzer: MS2692A
-  - Power analyzer: N6705C
+  - Power Analyzer: N6705C
 ## Software Required
-  - Flex SDK version: V3.2.1
+  - Flex SDK Version: V3.2.1
-  - IDE: Simplicity studio V5
+  - IDE: Simplicity Studio V5
   - Example: Long Preamble Duty Cycle
-  - Radio configuations:  Long Range Profile with 490M 9.6 kbps OQPSK DSSS
+  - Radio Configuations: Long Range Profile with 490M 9.6 kbps OQPSK DSSS

 ## The theoretical analysis of the power consumption
 The formula of average current on one duty cycle is as follows.